This website provides information for general purposes only.Read our full disclaimer

 You need a fund that accepts US persons and can support PFIC/QEF reporting — without PFIC compliance, your tax bill could exceed your investment returns.

 Your universe is limited to 5 funds.
-Lynx Fund II (1% mgmt fee, 8–12% target) and Nobis Capital (1.25% mgmt, 8–10% target) offer the best fee-to-return balance.
+INZ Fund (1.6% mgmt fee, 8% target) and Portugal Investment 1 (1% mgmt, 8–11% target) offer competitive fee-to-return balance.
 IMGA Futurum Tech is the only VC option.
 Always engage a cross-border tax advisor before subscribing.

 The Growth-Oriented Investor